 A trades academy does this by delivering programmes to students in Years 11-13 that:

 - take account of local and national workforce needs

 - are aligned to allow students to achieve secondary and tertiary qualifications.

-- ensuring that programmes have clear and relevant links to current Government strategies, especially the Tertiary Education Plan, Ka Hikitia, Pasifika Education Plan, Success for All (Special Education Needs)
+It ensures that programmes have clear and relevant links to current Government strategies, especially the Tertiary Education Plan, Ka Hikitia, Pasifika Education Plan, Success for All (Special Education Needs).

 - high quality teaching and learning programmes designed using the Vocational Pathways